jikkujose/JikkuJose.github.io/about.md

 give me joy.
 I have very low tolerance for bloated, ill thought designs, architecture, furnture and tools.

-Speaking of tools, I think tool use is a great measure of intelligence.
-The better leverage an entity could acquire is a direct feeler of their applied intelligence.
+Speaking of tools, I believe clever tool use is a great measure of intelligence.
+Hence I think the leverage a person employs in a direct feeler of their applied intelligence.

 I see engineering as a process of tool design within constraints.
+Probably why I love it so much.
+Creating tools that gives massive leverage to others has always been exciting for me.

 ![neovim]({{ site.baseurl }}/assets/nvim.png)

-I am passionate about the tools I use.
-And I am very concious of the tools I use.
+I am passionate and concious about the tools I use.
 I am guilty of spending considerable amount of time fine tuning my setup (chair/table) to devices and the apps I use (especially my beloved text editor: neovim).

 > "Give me six hours to chop down a tree and I will spend the first four
 > sharpening the axe." - Abraham Lincoln